xant-tv/bartmoss/docs/FAQ.md

 ![bartmoss_items_ui](images/item.png)
 ![bartmoss_weapons_ui](images/weapon.png)

+## Any important things I should know?
+Giving yourself certain items or invoking certain scripted functionality will sometimes immediately trigger an autosave.

+This mod will often further modify items after this autosave but will unable to automatically do so if such a save is reloaded.
+To minimise issues, try to avoid loading these autosaves if possible.
+Manually save before and after instead.

 ## Why should I use this mod?
 Item generation in Cyberpunk 2077 is a very complicated process that has a lot of unseen steps which other mods or simple commands may not follow.
 Simple commands for upgrading item level or quality [can have unintended side-effects](https://www.youtube.com/watch?v=l13OkxImayk).